-DLP solutions help enforce data protection policies by monitoring sensitive data and preventing employees from sending it to recipients outside the organization, posting it online or using unauthorized third-party services to transfer or process it.
-By logging attempts to violate data protection policies, enterprises can also identify weak security links and address them through training.
+Enterprise Data Loss Prevention solutions help enforce data protection policies by monitoring sensitive data in real-time and preventing end-users from sending it to recipients outside the organization, posting it online or using unauthorized third-party services to transfer or process it.
+By logging policy violation attempts, enterprises can also identify weak security links and address them through training.

 Protecting Intellectual Property

-DLP tools are not limited to the protection of personal information as regulated through data protection legislation.
+DLP technologies are not limited to the protection of personal information as regulated through data protection legislation.
 They also allow companies to define their own categories of protected data based on their specific industry needs.
-Some tools even provide predefined profiles for existing intellectual propriety data such as code or audio and video files.
+Some tools even provide predefined profiles for existing intellectual property data such as code or audio and video files.

 Securing Data on the Move

-A frequent blind spot of data protection strategies is data on the move.
+A frequent blind spot of data protection strategies is data in motion.
 Portable devices have made it very easy for employees to take company information out of the office whether to work remotely, join industry events or attend meetings with clients.
 Cybersecurity frameworks tend to focus on the company network and while this means that data is secure while employees are on the premises, the moment they leave the security of the office with their work devices, that data becomes vulnerable.

 DLP solutions, when applied on the endpoint, can ensure the same level of protection for data whether the computer is in the office or outside it.
 The same policies that apply when a device is connected to the company network will apply when it is connected to a public or secure WiFi connection.
 In this way, employees will not be tempted to bypass security procedures and data will continue to be monitored and controlled.